-In the ancient times circulated a story that claimed the Heaven sent Emperor Ly Thai To a sword with magical properties.
+In ancient times circulated a story that claimed the Heaven-sent Emperor Ly Thai To a sword with magical properties.
 He used that sword to banish the Chinese from Vietnam.

-Following the end of war a giant golden turtle took the sword and escaped to the depths of the lake to return the sword to its divine owners thus earning its name, the Lake of the Restored Sword.
+Following the end of the war, a giant golden turtle took the sword and escaped to the depths of Hoan Kiem Lake to return the sword to its divine owners thus earning its name, the Lake of the Restored Sword.

-If you’re not amused by legends don’t fret because the lake is special for other things as well.
+If you’re not amused by legends don’t fret because the Hoan Kiem Lake is special for other things as well.

 This is the only lake in Vietnam that is home to an iconic tortoise.